rune/rune/docs/docs/advanced/real-time-games.md

 # Real-Time Games

-Many games use time as an essential part of their game logic.
-Rune makes this easy by synchronizing clocks across clients and the server.
-We provide multiple ways for you to add time-based code in your game logic based on what's most fitting for your game.
-You can also make fast-paced games with a synchronized update loop running many times pr. second.
+Rune synchronizes clocks across clients + server to easily add time-based game logic.
+You can get the synchronized time using `Rune.gameTime()` and make fast-paced games with an `update()` loop running many times pr. second.

 ## Game Time {#game-time}